colshrapnel/phpdelusions.net/stackoverflow.md

 ### The site simply should be made newbie-friendly

-I do realize that such a blunt suggestion is likely to be met with a backlash, from all sides.
+I do realize that such a blunt suggestion is likely to be met with immediate backlash, from all sides.
 But please, hear me out.

 > Please note, English is not my native language and sometimes the choice of words, as well as grammar, are not perfect.
 Please try to get past such glitches to the actual meaning.
 This proposal is very dear to me, I was pondering on it for a long time.
 Please give it a thought.
 It actually makes sense.